Running-VincentW/mysite/content/authors/vincent/_index.md

   url: https://www.bristol.ac.uk/study/undergraduate/2019/computer-science/bsc-comp-sci/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Computer Science student studying at the University of Bristol.
-I am an active member of the Computer Science Society and the Publications Director of the Hong Kong Public Affairs and Social Service (Bristol HKPASS) Society.
-I am currently pursuing a career path towards Machine Learning and Cybersecurity.
+bio: Vincent is a Computer Science student studying at the University of Bristol.

 interests:
 - Cybersecurity